 As always, after leaving the classroom, I couldn't remember anything on the test, let alone specific questions.
 It was SO frustrating!

 Since NeuroRestoration, though it's taken some work, not only do I remember stuff, I remember it days, weeks and months after!
 I actually have long-term memory!
 AAAAH!
 I love it!
 I love it!
 Thank you!

 Thank you SO much for helping our dad!

 When mom told us that he was forgetting things more and more, and when she found his eyeglasses in the freezer, we all began thinking dementia and began preparing mentally for the future.

-Since finding you and having you do Brain Integration on him, not only is he not forgetting things, he's taking computer classes and flourishing!
+Since finding you and having had you do NeuroRestoration on him, not only is he not forgetting things, he's taking computer classes and flourishing!
 The forgetfulness seems a thing of the past.
 Thank you so much, again!